Content is provided by the firm.

-Berger Montague is a full-spectrum class action and complex civil litigation
+Montague is a full-spectrum class action and complex civil litigation firm,

-firm, with nationally known attorneys highly sought after for their legal
+with nationally known attorneys highly sought after for their legal skills.
+The

-skills.
-The firm has been recognized by courts throughout the country for its
+firm has been recognized by courts throughout the country for its ability and

-ability and experience in handling major complex litigation, particularly in
+experience in handling major complex litigation, particularly in the fields of

-the fields of antitrust, securities, mass torts, civil and human rights,
+antitrust, securities, mass torts, civil and human rights, whistleblower cases,

-recognizes a select group of law firms each year that have done “exemplary,
+which recognizes a select group of law firms each year that have done

-cutting-edge work on the plaintiffs side,” has selected Berger Montague
+“exemplary, cutting-edge work on the plaintiffs’ side,” has selected Berger

 of top plaintiffs’ oriented litigation firms in the United States.
-The firm has
+In 2018 and

-also achieved the highest possible rating by its peers and opponents as
+firm has also achieved the highest possible rating by its peers and opponents

 staff.
 Few firms in the United States